 At Portola, we offer a strong comprehensive educational experience for our students.
 The academic side of our program is focused on rigor, high standards for our teachers and students, strong collaboration amongst teachers, and common core instructional practices.
-In addition, we pride ourselves in offering an effective MTSS model.
+In addition, we pride ourselves in offering an effective Multi-Tiered Systems of Support (MTSS) model.
 Students who are struggling to meet grade level standards are serviced by certificated intervention teachers, in small groups, in language arts.
 We complete the comprehensive education for our students with a school wide social emotional learning (SEL) program.
-Our SEL program is focused on teaching students the strategies to empower them to be self-aware, socially aware, responsible decision makers, self-managers and able to build healthy relationships.
+Our SEL program is focused on teaching students the strategies to empower them to be self-aware, socially aware, responsible and independent decision makers, self-managers and able to build healthy relationships.